Historically, September is a lousy month for stock, but should averages be discarded with the market near record highs?

 As statisticians like to point out, the month of September is, on average, the worst for the S&P 500 index.
 Since 1950, the index has been down an average of about 0.5 percent according to the Stock Trader’s Almanac.
 Then again, the index was also up more than 2 percent each of the last two Septembers.

 Will this be an average September for stocks?
 Jason Rotman, president of Lido Isle Advisors, doesn’t believe so.

-said.
-Markets are currently affected by global central bank policies, he added.“While these seasonal factors may have some historical validity, I think you can almost throw them out right now,” Rotman
+“While these seasonal factors may have some historical validity, I think you can almost throw them out right now,” Rotmansaid.
+Markets are currently affected by global central bank policies, he added.